brentgotte/Brentgotte/README.md

 💻 I am in my second year as a  software engineer at the Bit-academy

-🧑‍💼 Currently intershipping at STACHANOV
+🧑‍💼 Currently Working at STACHANOV

 📝 I have a strong interest in React, Javascript,  AI and Linux